drov0/exxp/README.md

 ## Benefactor rewards

-Like most other apps on Steem, including esteem, dtube, dsound to name a few, we use benefactor rewards to help run and develop SteemPress.
+Like most other apps on Hive, including esteem, dtube, dsound to name a few, we use benefactor rewards to help run and develop SteemPress.
 The benefactor reward is currently set to 15%.
-To compensate, SteemPress is able to support original authors who post quality content with our Steem account @steempress-io.
+To compensate, SteemPress is able to support original authors who post quality content with our Hive account @steempress-io.